trang-anh/minesweeper/README.md

 In this project, my partner and I made the game from scratch using ArrayLists, Iterators, and Java impworld library.

 # How to play
 - Click a cell to reveal what’s underneath.
-If it’s a number, it shows how many bombs are nearby.
+If it’s a number, it shows how many mines are nearby.
-- Two-finger click (for my fellow Mac user) or right-click to flag a cell if you think it’s a bomb.
+- Two-finger click (for my fellow Mac user) or right-click to flag a cell if you think it’s a mine.
-- Flag all the bomb cells correctly to win - the game will let you know when you’ve won.
+- Flag all the mines cells correctly to win - the game will let you know when you’ve won.
 - If you click on a bomb, the game is over.

-Good luck and Have fun! 😚
+Good luck and Have fun! 😚💣🎊

-P.S. you can change the amount of bombs in the game by following [this](#change-amount-of-bombs).
+P.S. you can change the amount of mines in the game by following [this](#change-amount-of-bombs).

 # What is so special about your implementation?